 layer on the repairing serums

-I began trying serums—like this Hada Labo Tokyo Replenishing Hydrator ($12)—in the past year and have completely fallen in love.
+I began trying serums—like this Hada Labo Tokyo Anti-Aging Hydrator ($18)—in the past year and have completely fallen in love.
 I don’t use them every day, but when my skin needs extra attention, I will lay down one or two before applying a moisturizer.
 My favorite serums contain anti-aging ingredients—like vitamin C, zinc, and hyaluronic acid—that may not be found in basic skincare items like a cleanser or moisturizer.
 These extra-special ingredients significantly improved the clarity of my skin and added a subtle glow to it as well.

 let your skin breathe

 If possible, try to give your skin a break for the day and forgo makeup—it will give your skin a chance to make up for lost time.
 In its place, I opt for a great moisturizer.
-Like my cleanser, the moisturizer I turn to—Olay Total Effects Anti-Aging Face Moisturizer With SPF 15 ($17)— has pretty simple ingredients so that my skin does not become agitated.
+Like my cleanser, the moisturizer I turn to—Olay Total Effects Anti-Aging Face Moisturizer ($23)— has pretty simple ingredients so that my skin does not become agitated.
 For mornings after sleeping in makeup, you could use a thicker cream to ensure maximum hydration, locking in those serums to revive your skin once and for all.

 What’s your skincare ritual after a night out?
 Leave your tips in the comments below!